Armand Larive Television

 -- Livestreaming of school and community events

 The original ALTV began in 1997 under the direction of school counselor Andy Bowers.
 Using primitive equipment, the show aired brief live announcements every Friday on a closed circuit television system.
-Shortly after Mr. Bowers' departure in 2010, the equipment failed, and the show was suspended.
+After Mr. Bowers departed in 2010, the equipment failed, and the show was suspended.
 No recordings of the original show are known to exist.

 In 2012 the show returned as a class elective in a completely revamped format.
 With 30 students, one camera, and one microphone, the new ALTV premiered on January 30, 2012, making its worldwide debut on SchoolTube.
 These weekly shows were primarily a mixture of school announcements, news stories, and 'skits.'

-In January 2013, ALTV joined U.S. Education TV and became an affiliate of the Student Television Network (STN).
-In March 2013, ALMS was recognized as Best Middle School with a $5,000 award from U.S. Education TV.
+In January 2013, ALTV joined ESE Networks (formerly U.S. Education TV) and became an affiliate of the Student Television Network (STN).
+In March 2013, ALMS was recognized as Best Middle School with a $5,000 award from ESE Networks.
 This award money was used to upgrade equipment to prepare for livestreaming.
 ALTV's first live program over the internet took place on May 28, 2013.

-In late 2013, the ALTV show became more structured.
-Skits were phased out and a greater emphasis was placed on storytelling.
-Gradually, 'ALTV' became 'ALTV News,' and the school announcements were moved to the new 'Morning Announcements' program.
+In late 2013, skits were phased out, and a greater emphasis was placed on news and storytelling.
+Eventually, 'ALTV' became 'ALTV News,' and the school announcements were moved to the new 'Morning Announcements' program.
 In addition, ALTV began to livestream home athletic events, including a few high school games.
-Today, ALTV livestreams more than 70 events or 100 hours of programming per year.
+Today, ALTV livestreams more than 40 events or 60 hours of programming per year.